Intellectual property in South Korea

 3. Know the cost of applying for a patent in South Korea

-4. Understand how to conduct a thorough global search to make sure your idea hasn't already been published.
+4. Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your idea hasn't already been protected in South Korea.
+An IP professional can help you with this.

 5. Know about specific filing requirements.
 For example, you'll need to provide a Korean translation of your application documents.